Icinga/icinga-doc/markdown/en/quickstart-idoutils.md

 Install IDOUtils and applicable event broker modules only using the primary "make install" target.
-Do not manually copy and overwrite the existing module as this will result in a segfault on icinga core which is using `idomod.so`{.filename} directly preventing usage of a temporary copy explicitly.
+Do not manually copy and overwrite the existing module as this will result in a segfault on icinga core which is using `idomod.so` directly preventing usage of a temporary copy explicitly.
 This is useful for [OMD.](http://omdistro.org/)

-Don't start Icinga yet - there's still more that needs to be done...

 ### 2.6.9.
 Customise Configuration

-Sample configuration files have been installed by using "make install-config" into `/usr/local/icinga/etc/`{.filename}.
+Sample configuration files have been installed by using "make install-config" into `/usr/local/icinga/etc/`.
 You'll need to make just one change before you proceed...

 Edit the */usr/local/icinga/etc/objects/contacts.cfg* config file with